From Bob Dylan to Tina Turner: Why song rights sales are booming | DW | 06.10.2021

 Neil Young also sold the rights to 50% of his songs this year, including such classics as "Heart of Gold," to the same investment fund for a reported $150 million.

-Similar megadeals were also recently struck between Hipgnosis, which was founded in 2018, and the diva Shakira, as well as with former Fleetwood Mac member Lindsey Buckingham, pop icon Blondie and disco legends Chic.
+Similar megadeals were also recently struck between Hipgnosis, which was founded in 2018, and Shakira, as well as with former Fleetwood Mac member Lindsey Buckingham, pop icons Blondie and disco legends Chic.

 Indeed, Rolling Stone reports that Hipgnosis had made a rival $400 million bid for Bob Dylan's catalog before he signed with Universal Music for a similar sum.